 It’s always there, ready for you to tap into.
 Like an inner teacher.
 Thing is, all the running, mental work and noise often drowns out its voice.

-Which means that if you want more out of life, you have to do something counter-intuitive:
+This means that if you want more out of life, you have to do something counter-intuitive: stop.

-It’s not easy, because you were born into a society which values great sprinters.
+It’s not easy, because you were born into a society that values great sprinters.
 But ask yourself: How many of the sprinters you know live whole, fulfilled, meaningful lives?

 How many of their actions are tied to a deep sense of purpose?
 What (and who) do they leave in their wake?

 Knowing you and your potential, I’d like to issue you with a challenge.
-As in, The Arielle 7-Day Yoda Challenge.
+As in, the Arielle 7-Day Yoda Challenge.
+To complete it successfully, follow these steps:

 Value stopping.
 Force yourself to be still for 15 minutes each day.
 You can try this seated or lying down – whatever works best for you.
 Count your breaths.
 Stop thinking.
 Start feeling.